foolishchow/vue-typescript-util/README.md

 # vue-typescript-util

 > write vue with type check
-this module only work with .tsx? file
+this module only work with `/.tsx?/` file

 ## important
-to make `VueComponent` active. you have to create a `jsx.d.ts` file in project root like [this](https://github.com/foolishchow/vue-typescript/blob/master/jsx.d.ts)
+to make `VueComponent` active.
+you have to create a `jsx.d.ts` file in project root like [this](https://github.com/foolishchow/vue-typescript/blob/master/jsx.d.ts)

 also  you may need this => [how it worked](https://github.com/foolishchow/vue-typescript)